asaf-kali/codenames-solvers/README.md

    4. Ensure the inspected `group` is the closest to the proposed `hint`.
    5. Ensure opponent cards, gray cards, and black card distance to `hint` are **greater** than a specified threshold.
    6. Grade the `hint` proposal (based on the number of cards in `group` and the distances from `hint` to the different word groups).
+2. After collecting all hint proposals:
+   1. If no legal proposal was found, repeat step `1.` without filtering minimal distances (collect "dangerous" hints that might be confused with opponent cards).
-2. After collecting all hint proposals, pick the one with the highest grade.
+   2. Otherwise, pick the proposal with the highest grade.

 *Guess generation*:
 1. Given a `hint` and number of cards, calculate the distance between `hint` and all unrevealed cards on the board.